yogenderPalChandra/deleteThisRepo/extending-schema-busInternal0flag.md

 From there the events can be routed to global bus based on the `eventBusName`.

-In order to forward the event from internal to public bus following rule event pattern can be used:
+In order to forward the event from internal to public bus below mentioned event pattern rule can be used.

 For example, If a service wants to route the event also to the general ISC bus `s2a-isc-eventbridge-eventbus`, this can be done.
 The routing is done using event pattern matching rule.

 [Here is the AWS doc of pattern matching](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-event-patterns-content-based-filtering.html)

 One example of rule is:

 ```javascript
 {
   "detail": {
     "schema": {
       "eventBusName": [{
         "anything-but": "oc-internal-bus"
       }]
     }
   }
 }
 ```
 So if this rule hits, i.e. `eventBusName!=oc-internal-bus` the event would be routed to the `s2a-isc-eventbridge-eventbus` which is the target in this case.